Complete Financial Questionnaire

 Previous declines will put the next insurer on alert.

-Because even if the new insurer wants to offer you cover, they’ll doubt themselves due to the previous decline.
+Even if the new insurer wants to offer you coverage, they’ll doubt themselves due to the previous decline.

 This will make it more difficult for you to get cover.